Free and Confidential Women’s Care Donate

 Medical abortion may not be an option if any of these factors apply to you:

-Receiving an ultrasound before making a pregnancy decision helps you learn valuable information.
-This scan tells you whether your pregnancy is viable (it is progressing, and there is a heartbeat), where it is located, and how far along you are.
+Receiving an ultrasound before making a pregnancy decision can provide valuable information.
+This scan can tell you how the pregnancy is progressing, where it is located, and how far along you are.

 Without these details, you could have an unnecessary procedure (conditions like a miscarriage and/or an ectopic pregnancy need immediate medical care and treatment, not abortion), be too far along to take abortion drugs, or face health risks.